On my path to becoming CEO of The Nature Trust of British Columbia

 On the dramatic loss of migratory birds in North America

-North America has lost three billion birds in the last three decades.
+North America has lost three billion birds in the last five decades.

 A high percentage of B.C. species rely on wetlands or estuaries to complete a portion of their lifecycle including migratory birds and fish species such as salmon.